cloudconductor-patterns/tomcat_pattern/README.md

 =====

 This is the platform pattern designed to build the system hosts Apache Tomcat based application.
-It also supports backup and recovery for PostgreSQL or files.
-Currently supported:

 * CentOS (6.5)
 * Java (>= 1.7)